Motortrade

 Motortrade Nationwide Corporation, branded as Motortrade and sometimes incorrectly called simply as Motortrade Philippines, is a Philippine-based conglomerate engaged in motorcycle dealership, sales and repair, and loans services.

 History

 Established as Bicol Supply Center in 1969 by Chinese-Filipino migrant Vicente Ongtenco, it initially offered motorcycle spare parts and hardware components in Daet, Camarines Norte.
 The business grew and shifted towards a motorcycle retail business and was eventually incorporated by the Securities and Exchange Commission (SEC) on December 27, 1979, as Motortrade Nationwide Corporation.

 In 2011, Motortrade ranked top 300 in BIR's list of top taxpaying corporations in the Philippines.

 Branches

-Motortrade currently has 512 branches in Luzon and Visayas, with an additional 200 branches in Mindanao managed by a subsidiary company, Motorjoy Depot Inc. (MDI).
+Motortrade currently has over 700 branches in Luzon and Visayas, with an additional 200 branches in Mindanao managed by a subsidiary company, Motorjoy Depot Inc. (MDI).
 Aside from multi-brand stores, Motortrade also operates brand-specific stores such as Honda (operated as Honda Prestige), Yamaha, Suzuki, leisure bike units of KTM and Kawasaki.
 Bank of Makati, a sister company, provides motorcycle loans and financing for Motortrade customers.